 Some of the most frequently encountered types of delusions are:

-- Grandiose - A conviction of great talent, discovery, inflated self-worth, power, knowledge, or relationship with someone famous or deity.
+- Grandiose: A conviction of great talent, discovery, inflated self-worth, power, knowledge, or a relationship with someone famous or a deity.

-- Persecutory - The central theme is being conspired against, attacked, harassed, obstructed in the pursuit of long-term goals.
+- Persecutory: The central theme is being conspired against, attacked, harassed, and obstructed in the pursuit of long-term goals.

-- Thought insertion - A delusion that one's thought is not one's own but inserted into their mind by an external source or entity.
+- Thought insertion: A delusion that one's thoughts are not one's own but are inserted into one's mind by an external source or entity.

 Etiology